yifanwu0909/Interview-Prep/ML_Questions.md

 ## AUC and ROC
-They are tools for assessing the performance of a classifier by examining the trade-off between the true positive rate (sensitivity) and the false positive rate (1 - specificity) at various threshold settings.

 ### ROC Curve

-**Definition**: The ROC curve is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.
-It is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold levels.
+**Definition**: It is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold levels.

 **Key Features**:
 - The x-axis represents the false positive rate (FPR, or 1 - specificity), and the y-axis represents the true positive rate (TPR, or sensitivity).